-The accompanying consolidated financial statements include the consolidated financial position of ROP and the Service Companies (as defined below) at March 31, 2009 and December 31, 2008, the consolidated results of their operations for the three months ended March 31, 2009 and 2008 and their cash flows for the three months ended March 31, 2009 and 2008.
+The accompanying consolidated financial statements include the consolidated financial position of ROP and the Service Companies (as defined below) at March 31, 2010 and December 31, 2009, the consolidated results of their operations for the three months ended March 31, 2010 and 2009 and their cash flows for the three months ended March 31, 2010 and 2009.
 ROP's investments in majority-owned and controlled real estate joint ventures are reflected in the accompanying financial statements on a consolidated basis with a reduction for the minority partners' interests.
 ROP's investments in real estate joint ventures, where it owns less than a controlling interest, are reflected in the accompanying financial statements on the equity method of accounting.
-The Service Companies, which provide management, development and construction services to ROP and to third parties, include Reckson Management Group, Inc., RANY Management Group, Inc., Reckson Construction & Development LLC and Reckson Construction Group New York, Inc. (collectively, the "Service Companies").
+The Service Companies, which provide management, development and construction services to ROP, include Reckson Management Group, Inc., RANY Management Group, Inc., Reckson Construction & Development LLC and Reckson Construction Group New York, Inc. (collectively, the "Service Companies").
 All significant intercompany balances and transactions have been eliminated in the consolidated financial statements.

 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States, or U.S. GAAP, for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for fair presentation have been included.
-The 2009 operating results for the periods presented are not necessarily indicative of the results that may be expected for the year ending December 31, 2009.
-These financial statements should be read in conjunction with the financial statements and accompanying notes included in our annual report on Form 10-K for the year ended December 31, 2008.
+The 2010 operating results for the periods presented are not necessarily indicative of the results that may be expected for the year ending December 31, 2010.
+These financial statements should be read in conjunction with the financial statements and accompanying notes included in our Annual Report on Form 10-K for the year ended December 31, 2009.

-The balance sheet at December 31, 2008 has been derived from the audited financial statements at that date but does not include all the information and footnotes required by U.S. GAAP for complete financial statements.
+The balance sheet at December 31, 2009 has been derived from the audited financial statements at that date but does not include all the information and footnotes required by U.S. GAAP for complete financial statements.